tesla3327/michaelnthiessen/src/pages/pass-function-as-prop/index.md

 But can you pass a function as a prop?

 **While you can pass a function as a prop, this is almost always a bad idea.
-Instead, try using a feature of Vue that is more suited to your problem.**
+Instead, there is probably a feature of Vue that is designed exactly to solve your problem.**

 If you keep reading you'll see what I mean.

 In this article I'll show you:
-- How to pass a function as a prop -- even though you shouldn't
+- How to pass a function as a prop -- even though you probably shouldn't
 - Why React and Vue are different when it comes to passing methods as props
 - Why events or scoped slots might be better solutions
 - How you can access a parent's scope in the child component